 In the course of their individual programs, the scholarship holders study selected aspects of economics and management, public administration and business, law, social and political sciences, journalism, NGO management, or culture management.

-In 2016, a new path was launched – the Kirkland Research Project.
+In 2016 a new path within the program was launched – the Kirkland Research Project.
 This is a one-semester offer of research and scientific internships for academics holding an established position in participating countries.
 Interns following this path write a scientific article under the supervision of their academic supervisor.

-Each year, the program is attended by 45 individuals.
-Between 2000 and 2022, the program was completed by 986 people who came from 13 countries, including 540 from Ukraine, 175 from Belarus, 96 from Russia, 62 from Georgia, 36 from Armenia, 24 from Moldova, 24 from Kazakhstan, 15 from Kyrgyzstan, 12 from Lithuania, 11 from Azerbaijan, 10 from Slovakia, 4 from Uzbekistan and from Tajikistan.
+Each year, the program is attended by c.
+45 individuals.
+Between 2000 and 2022, the program was completed by 986 people who came from 13 countries, including 540 from Ukraine, 175 from Belarus, 62 from Georgia, 69 from Russia, 36 from Armenia, 24 from Moldova, 24 from Kazakhstan, 11 from Kyrgyzstan, 12 from Lithuania, 11 from Azerbaijan, 10 from Slovakia, 4 from Tajikistan and 4 from Uzbekistan.

 The most popular faculties are economics and management, and law.
 Also popular are social sciences, journalism, political sciences, and international relations.
 Academic staff, public institutions’ representatives and experts have accounted for the largest number of professionals coming to Poland.